Blog

 1. Know your audience

-The people who we see succeed the most are the ones who are living and breathing the experience of their target audience themselves.
+Get involved in the creative community in your area and understand what the needs in the community are before opening your doors.
+The people who we see succeeding are the ones who are living and breathing the experience of their target audience themselves.

-Offering a large studio space, a podcasting room, and a photography studio would make your space stand out.
-It will also require you to find a big enough space to accommodate all of these specialty creative needs.
-Consider that when doing your buildout and seeking out a commercial space.
+Offering a large studio space, a podcasting room, and a photography studio will make your space stand out.
+It will also require a large space.

-3. Consider ways to support the community outside of just space access
+3. Consider creative ways to support the artist community

-Managing a coworking space without the use of a comprehensive coworking software platform is setting yourself up for trouble.
-Consider using a coworking management system like Optix to help you streamline the day-to-day operations of your space and grow your business.
+Running a creative coworking space without the use of technology is setting yourself up for trouble.
+Consider using a coworking automation software like Optix to help you automate recurring manual tasks and save up to 53% of your time each week.

 Having the right technology ecosystem in place can support you in providing an exceptional user experience for your members.

-From the size of your space to the amenities that you offer, there are so many opportunities for customization and creation, making the act of starting a coworking space a creative act in and of itself.
+From the size of your space to the amenities that you offer, there are so many opportunities for customization and creation in opening a coworking space.
+We consider it a creative act in and of itself.

-At the end of the day, it’s all about putting the needs of your members first and making them the focal point of everything you do.
+At the end of the day, if you put the needs of your members first and make them the focal point of everything you do, you’ll find success.

 Looking for the perfect software to help you manage your coworking operations?
 See how Optix can help.